Significant accounting policies

 Level 3 — assets and liabilities whose significant value drivers are unobservable.

-Observable inputs are based on market data obtained from independent sources, while unobservable inputs are based on the Company's market assumptions.
+Observable inputs are based on market data obtained from independent sources, while unobservable inputs are based on the Company’s market assumptions.
 Unobservable inputs require significant management judgment or estimation.
 In some cases, the inputs used to measure an asset or liability may fall into different levels of the fair value hierarchy.
 In those instances, the fair value measurement is required to be classified using the lowest level of input that is significant to the fair value measurement.
 Such determination requires significant management judgment.
-There were no financial assets or liabilities measured at fair value, with the exception of short-term investments as of December 31, 2016.
+There were no financial assets or liabilities measured at fair value, with the exception of cash, cash equivalents and short-term investments as of June 30, 2016 and December 31, 2015.

-The carrying amounts of the Company's financial instruments (other than short-term investments as discussed above) approximate fair value because of their variable interest rates and/or short maturities combined with the recent historical interest rate levels.
+The carrying amounts of the Company’s financial instruments (other than cash, cash equivalents and short-term investments as discussed above) approximate fair value because of their variable interest rates and/or short maturities combined with the recent historical interest rate levels.

 Recently issued and adopted accounting pronouncements: